Double fast algorithm for solving time-space fractional diffusion problems with spectral fractional Laplacian: Implementation and analysis of full discrete scheme

 \section{Implementation and analysis of full discrete scheme}

-Though a fast Fourier algorithm has been presented in space, it is still difficult for us to numerically simulate the high dimensional time-space fractional diffusion problem (\ref{equ:1.2}) in temporal direction.
-Hence, it is quietly critical to choose a fast and low memory discrete technique for Caputo derivative (\ref{equ:1.3}).
+Though a fast Fourier algorithm has been presented in space, it is still difficult for us to numerically simulate the high dimensional time-space fractional diffusion problem (\ref{equ:1.1}) in temporal direction.
+Hence, it is critical to choose a discrete technique with low memory and computational cost for problem (\ref{equ:1.1}) involving time fractional Caputo derivative (\ref{equ:1.2}).

-In this part, we first introduce a fast time stepping $L1$ scheme for time discretization, and induce the full discrete scheme of (\ref{equ:1.2}).
-In the end, we also give the corresponding convergence analysis.
+In this part, we first introduce a fast time-stepping L1 scheme for time discretization, and induce the full discrete scheme of (\ref{equ:1.1}).
+Further, we shall give convergence analysis of full discrete scheme.